Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 }
 </xmp>

-JWT body with list of authorized content key IDs (an example field that could be defined by a license server):
+JWT body with list of authorized [=content key=] IDs (an example field that could be defined by a license server):

 <xmp highlight="json">
 {